msiemens/one2html/README.md

 ## Limitations

-Due to limitations of the [OneNote parser](https://github.com/msiemens/onenote.rs) only files downloaded from OneDrive are supported.
+- Due to limitations of the [OneNote parser](https://github.com/msiemens/onenote.rs) only files downloaded from OneDrive are supported.
 This means you can't convert files created by the OneNote 2016 desktop application using this tool.
+- Ink drawings are not supported at the moment.
+- Math formulas are not rendered properly at the moment.

 ## Disclaimer